PotHix/pothix.github.com/content/posts/passwordmanagers.md

 ## The choice

-I just subscribed to 1Password now and I'm enjoying it.
-I'm a top 1% Todoist user and I have a 25% discount on 1Password because of that (for new users only), which is a big win.
+I just subscribed to 1Password now and I'm enjoying it.  ~I'm a top 1% Todoist user and I have a 25% discount on 1Password because of that (for new users only)~ (I actually got a 50% discount becaues of the family membership), which is a big win.

 Here is a list of things I like about 1Password: